-Patients: Children and young people aged < 19 years old.
+Setting Regional specialist CFS/ME service Patients Children and young people aged <19 years old.

-Results: Three phenotypes were identified using factor analysis: Musculoskeletal (Factor 1) had loadings on muscle and joint pain and hypersensitivity to touch, and was associated with worse fatigue (regression coefficient 0.47, 95% CI 0.25, 0.68, p <0.001), physical function (regression coefficient –0.52, 95% CI –0.83, -0.22, p= 0.001) and pain. .
-Factor 2 (Migraine) loaded on noise and light hypersensitivity, headaches, nausea, abdominal pain and dizziness and was most strongly associated with physical function and pain.
-Sore throat phenotype, (Factor 3) had loadings on sore throat and tender lymph nodes and was not associated with fatigue or pain.
-There was no evidence that phenotypes were associated with age, length of illness or symptoms of depression (regression coefficient for association of depression with Musculoskeletal pain -0.02, 95% CI -0.27, 0.23, p= 0.87).
-The Migraine phenotype was associated with anxiety (0.40, 95% CI 0.06, 0.74, p=0.02).
+Results Three phenotypes were identified using factor analysis: muscoloskeletal (factor 1) had loadings on muscle and joint pain and hypersensitivity to touch, and was associated with worse fatigue (regression coefficient 0.47, 95% CI 0.25 to 0.68, p<0.001), physical function (regression coefficient −0.52, 95% CI −0.83 to −0.22, p=0.001) and pain.
+Factor 2 (migraine) loaded on noise and light hypersensitivity, headaches, nausea, abdominal pain and dizziness and was most strongly associated with physical function and pain.
+Sore throat phenotype (factor 3) had loadings on sore throat and tender lymph nodes and was not associated with fatigue or pain.
+There was no evidence that phenotypes were associated with age, length of illness or symptoms of depression (regression coefficient for association of depression with musculoskeletal pain −0.02, 95% CI −0.27 to 0.23, p=0.87).
+The migraine phenotype was associated with anxiety (0.40, 95% CI 0.06 to 0.74, p=0.02).

-Implications: CFS/ME is heterogeneous in children with 3 phenotypes at presentation that are differentially associated with severity and are unlikely to be due to age or length of illness.
+Implications CFS/ME is heterogeneous in children with three phenotypes at presentation that are differentially associated with severity and are unlikely to be due to age or length of illness.